Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

   - The user's profile will continue to show recipes only they have submitted
     1. Once submitted, user's recipes will be commited to the database and remain there and display on all recipes and profile pages
 - I want to easily add, edit and delete my own recipes
-  - From the recipes or profile, a user can easily edit or delete a recipe by opening up the relevant accordian item and clicking edit or delete
+  - From the recipes or profile, a user can easily edit or delete a recipe by opening the relevant card item and clicking view or edit
-    1. Recipes can be deleted using the buttons under the recipes's title in the accordian section
+    1. Recipes can be deleted by clicking edit button on the recipes or from the view recipe page
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
   - Again, users can use the search function on the recipes page to find recipes - the search function will look at the recipe's name, its category and ingedients and return relevant results if any
     1. User can search for a term and commence the search using the magnifying glass icon or clear the search and 'reset' the page using the refresh icon